Rebar Calculator

 What rebar spacing for a residential slab?

 Most residential slabs use 12–18 inch spacing (on center).
 12 inches is standard for driveways and garages.
 18 inches for light-duty patios.
-Check your local building code — the IRC typically requires #4 bar at 18 in OC for a 4-inch slab.
+Check your local building code.
+The IRC sets no minimum bar size or spacing for slabs-on-ground; R506.3.4 covers reinforcement only 'where provided'.
+Follow your approved plans.

 What size rebar for a concrete slab?